ucdavisdatalab/workshop_intro_to_sql/README.md

 ## Goals

-After this workshop learners should be able to:
+fter this workshop learners should be able to:

-* Describe the advantages and disadvantages of using SQL for data problems.
+* Describe the advantages and disadvantages of using SQL with your own data.
 * Use SQL queries to view, filter, aggregate, and combine data.
 * Combine SQL keywords to develop sophisticated queries.
 * Use SQL queries to solve problems with and answer questions about data.
-* Identify additional resources for learning more about SQL (such as how to use SQL with the R programming language).
+* Identify additional resources for learning more about SQL, such as how to use SQL with the R programming language.

 ## Prerequisites

 No prior programming experience is necessary.
-Prior experience working with data is recommended.
+We recommend learners either attend or review the written materials for DataLab's[Overview of Databases & Data Storage Technologies](https://ucdavisdatalab.github.io/workshop_intro_to_databases/) workshop.

-Before the workshop, learners should:
+Before the workshop, learners
+should:

 * Install [SQLiteStudio][sqlitestudio] and verify that it runs.
 See the [install guide][install] for details.
-* Download the file `2022-04-04_intro-sql.zip` from [this link][materials].
+* Download the file `2024-04-09_library-data.sqlite` from [this link][materials].

-  Unzip the file and keep track of where it's saved on your computer.
-It contains a data set and a script that will be used during the workshop:
-    + `lcdb.db`
-    + `intro_to_sql_spring22.sql`
+Please see these [recommendations for making SQLiteStudio easier to read](https://veroniiiica.com/sqlitestudio-and-low-vision/), particularly for those with low vision and those who use a screen reader.

 [sqlite]: https://sqlite.org/
 [sqlitestudio]: https://sqlitestudio.pl/